Milo1885/Tease-AI/README.md

 Fixed bug that caused program to crash when switching to Match Game tab in Games window

+Removed button in the Images tab that no longer served a function

 # Changelog - Patch 44